Basis-Theory/basistheory-integration-guides/collections/guides/collect_payments/index.md

 Configure one of our pre-built Reactor Formulas, enabling you to quickly exchange raw card data for a processor token (e.g. Stripe).

 To set up a Reactor, head over to our Portal and set up a new Stripe Reactor.
-If you're looking for step-by-step guide on how to set up a token Reactor, head over to our [guide](/guides/setup-your-first-reactor).
+If you're looking for step-by-step guide on how to set up a Reactor, head over to our [guide](/guides/setup-your-first-reactor).

 ## Using your new Reactor
 <span class="base-alert warning">